mDL Server-Side Verification

 Step 2: Finalize Package

-Once the package is sent to the Regula Web Service, the corresponding transaction ID is returned in the callback.
-See the following examples.
+Once the package is sent to Regula Web Service, you need to handle the transactionId that is returned in the callback and prepare it for sending to your service.
+See the code samples below.

 DocReader.shared.finalizePackage { action, transactionInfo, error in